eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

   - manufacturer (BPN), manufacturer part id and batch number for batches
 - The next step is about getting the Unique ID of all built-in parts.
 There are two ways:
   - Unique IDs might for built-in parts might already be available locally if Unique ID Push is supported by the data provider and the suppliers of the built-in parts.
-  - Query the Digital Twin Registry to find the digital twin for this built-in part
+  - Query a supplier's Digital Twin Registry to find the digital twin for this built-in part

 ###### Unique ID Push